apache/daffodil/daffodil-cli/README.md

   limitations under the License.
 -->

-# Apache Daffodil (incubating)
+# Apache Daffodil

 ## Introduction

-Apache Daffodil (incubating) is the open source implementation of the [Data Format Description Language (DFDL)](http://www.ogf.org/dfdl), a specification created by the [Open Grid Forum](http://www.ogf.org).
-DFDL is capable of describing many data formats, including textual and binary, commercial record-oriented, scientific and numeric, modern and legacy, and many industry standards.
-It leverages XML technology and concepts, using a subset of W3C XML schema type system and annotations to describe such data.
-Daffodil uses this description to parse data into an infoset represented as XML or JSON, easily capable of ingestion, validation, and transformation.
+Apache Daffodil is an open-source implementation of the DFDL specification that uses DFDL data descriptions to parse fixed format data into an infoset.
+This infoset is commonly converted into XML or JSON to enable the use of well-established XML or JSON technologies and libraries to consume, inspect, and manipulate fixed format data in existing solutions.
+Daffodil is also capable of serializing or "unparsing" data back to the original data format.
+The DFDL infoset can also be converted directly to/from the data structures carried by data processing frameworks so as to bypass any XML/JSON overheads.

 For more information about Daffodil, see https://daffodil.apache.org/.